 St. Joseph's Catholic Primary School is fortunate to be one of the few schools in South Buckinghamshire to be able to offer hot school lunches to the children.
 In 2011, the kitchen was refurbished and has become a "hub kitchen" from where hot meals are supplied to a number of other local primary schools.

 Fondly called "St. Joe's Chef", we are very proud of the kitchen staff who produce a wide variety of good quality, healthy food which we are able to offer our children and other schools.

-The cost of lunch per day is currently £2.00.
-School lunches are paid for online using Parent Pay, where it is also possible for you to view your child's choice of lunch.
+The cost of lunch per day is currently £2.10.
+School lunches are paid for online using Parent Pay, where it is also possible for you to view your child's statement for lunches taken.
 The children have a number of options, including a vegetarian meal, jacket potato and a salad bar.

 Reception year pupils are escorted in for lunch first, with 15 minute intervals before the next year group lines up for food.
 Midday Supervisor Assistants help the younger ones to cut up their food and eat well.